Robinlovelace/osm-cycle/basic-gb.md

 OSM-GB - basic analysis of the dataset
 ========================================================

+This vignette describes how to load-in and undertake basic analysis of cycle path data in OSM.

+## Accessing the data

+### Downloading sections of planet.osm

+Planet.osm is the name of the entire world, as represented in a single, large (~32 Gb) xml file.
+Clearly this is not easy to download or process so we downloaded sections.

 The file "great-britain-latest.osm.pbf" was downloaded from [geofabrik](http://download.geofabrik.de/europe/great-britain.html) on 10th March 2014.
+Another possible solution would be to use the "overpass" API, but this approach has not yet been attempted.

 This file has a compressed size of 611 Mb, and is constantly growing due to new additions to the map from the OSM community.
 Clearly, this is a large file to manage,